In this article...

 The best performance management software will also improve employee engagement through transparency, recognition, SMART goal-setting, and feedback.
-Each team member can see how they contribute to the organization’s mission and how professional development programs align to business goals.
+Each team member can see how they contribute to the organization’s mission and how employee development programs align to business goals.

 There are a few common misconceptions about what performance management is and features performance management software should include.
 Performance management is not:

 These are general tasks that help management understand the current state of the corporation.
-They fall short of the future-facing priority of performance management.
+They fall short of the future-facing priority of continuous performance management.
 Because of this, your performance management software likely won’t include survey tools, learning management, or a ranking system.

 Traditionally, companies conduct performance reviews at least annually.
-However, it’s important for employees to receive ongoing feedback in order to understand how they perform and contribute to corporate goals and how they can take the next steps in their career development.
+However, it’s important for employees to receive continuous feedback in order to understand how they perform and contribute to corporate goals and how they can take the next steps in their career development.
 This means aligning and assessing performance regularly by gathering feedback from a direct manager, team members, peers, and indirect managers.

-A performance management system will offer the following functions, which the company and manager can use to gain insight into an individual’s overall strengths and potential:
+An employee performance management system will offer the following functions, which the company and manager can use to gain insight into an individual’s overall strengths and potential:

-Many companies have moved from the annual performance appraisal model to more frequent performance assessment periods including weekly and monthly.
+Many companies have moved from the annual employee performance appraisal model to more frequent performance assessment periods including weekly and monthly.
 A performance appraisal module gives companies a centralized location to store, analyze, and track changes in their employee performance from year to year and across appraisal periods.

 Goal tools help managers and individuals write goals and track their performance toward them in a centralized and consistent manner.
 Today’s tools prompt individuals to update their progress toward goals, solicit feedback from the managers, and compare progress to benchmarks.

 Analytics tools help companies determine whether their efforts are paying off.
-Performance and productivity analytics aggregate performance metrics and productivity KPIs to better plan for next steps and assess the success of current projects.
+Performance and productivity analytics aggregate performance metrics and employee productivity KPIs to better plan for the next steps and assess the success of current projects.

 Many companies base bonus and commission rates on individual performance toward and above goals.
-Pay for performance modules in performance management systems help teams tie performance pay directly to accrued metrics and progress toward goals.
+Pay for performance modules in performance management systems help teams tie pay directly to accrued metrics and progress toward goals.

 Performance management tools that include multi-rater functionality provide the context for multiple perspectives on an individual’s performance.
 These tools can be used to conduct 360 reviews — where peers and members of other teams can provide feedback on performance — as well as give review capabilities to multiple levels of the organization.